passziff/2011-edition/README.md

 Early development.
 No public build is available yet.

 The first update, **Proper Progression Update**, is in development.
-Parts 1, 2, 3, 4, 5 and 6 are feature-complete for now.
+Parts 1, 2, 3, 4, 5, 6 and 7 are feature-complete for now.
 Tested in singleplayer.
-Not tested in multiplayer.

 Current progress is tracked in [DEVLOG.md](DEVLOG.md).